danitaas/weatherview/README.md

 May not work in older browser as polyfills not checked Service workers/offline first has been disabled
 Have chosen final-form as form library (same author as redux-form) all form state best not kept in redux due to performance (typing lag)
-Inline styles have been used for implementation speed, issues with a perf/maintainence (better to use CSS-in-JSS solution or one of the Sass/Less modules)
+Inline styles have been used for implementation speed, issues with a perf/maintainence/vendor prefixing etc (better to use CSS-in-JSS solution or one of the Sass/Less modules)
-There a TODO notes in the code to indicate alternative ways to implement in a larger project, have skipped over however do let me know if you would like to see more console.log would be trimmed in production application
+There a TODO notes in the code to indicate alternative ways to implement in a larger project, have skipped over however do let me know if you would like to see more console.log would be trimmed in production application OpenWeatherAPI offers a number of endpoints, I have chosen 5day+3hr and show day summary based on 12:00pm data, could use 16d endpoint to have the summary, or could calculate summary inside code (eg redux selector)
+Drilldown here is showing on the same page, can be made to show on a seperate SPA page with something like react-router

 ## Log